bitaggregat/Xilinx-BRAM-Evaluation/README.md

 **NOTES**:

-- ```initialize_bram.py``` uses a "custom bitstream editor".
+- ```initialize_bram.py``` uses a "custom bitstream editor" (see bitstream_handling/README.md).
-- using the custom editor with a python debugger is ideal for inspecting details about the bs
+- using the custom editor with a python debugger is ideal for inspecting details about the bitstream
 - TODO helper script ```analyze_bitstream.py``` to automatize use cases of the editor code base

 ### How To